Effective Date: January 1, 2020

 All graduate coursework and graduate clinical experience required in speech-language pathology must have been initiated and completed in a CAA-accredited program or in a program with CAA candidacy status.

 Implementation: The applicant’s program director or official designee must complete and submit a program director verification form.
-Applicants must submit an official graduate transcript or a letter from the registrar that verifies the date on which the graduate degree was awarded.
-The official graduate transcript or letter from the registrar must be received by the ASHA National Office no later than one (1) year from the date on which the application was received.
+Applicants must submit an official graduate transcript that verifies the date on which the graduate degree was awarded.
+The official graduate transcript must be received by the ASHA National Office no later than one (1) year from the date on which the application was received.
 Verification of the applicant’s graduate degree is required before the CCC-SLP can be awarded.